Vacancy for Guest Researcher positions February-July 2018

-Twice a year (starting in September and February), for a period of three to six months, the Kalshoven-Gieskes Forum on International Humanitarian Law (IHL) is looking for Interns or Guest Researchers (usually 1 or 2 open positions), who would be interested in contributing to the projects of the Forum, taking part in the activities and research of the Forum, as well as supporting its IHL Clinic, while having the possibility to conduct their own research.
-The September period preferably runs until the end of January, the February period ends in July.
+The Kalshoven-Gieskes Forum on International Humanitarian Law (IHL) is looking for Guest Researchers, who would be interested in contributing to the projects of the Forum, taking part in the activities and research of the Forum, as well as supporting its IHL Clinic, while having the possibility to conduct their own research.
+For the period of February-July 2018, there are 2 to 3 open positions.
 Start and end dates have a certain flexibility.

 The Forum is looking for interested and motivated LL.M. graduates or PhD candidates with a strong knowledge of international humanitarian law, human rights law, or international criminal law.
 The desired candidates should be highly motivated to work in the humanitarian field, and have experience in being part of a team.
 Previous experience in coordinating and/or supervising (research) projects is seen as an asset.
 More senior candidates (with a completed PhD) are also encouraged to apply, if they are interested in contributing as general advisors to the Forum and its IHL Clinic.